 WORST RESULT: 0-9 v Leicester City (October 25, 2019)

-Despite the topsy-turvy nature of Southampton in recent times no one saw this scoreline coming.
-Leiciester under Brendan Rodgers look dangerous, but even this was beyond their wildest dreams.
+Despite the topsy-turvy nature of Southampton in recent times, no one saw this scoreline coming.
+Leicester under Brendan Rodgers look dangerous, but even this was beyond their wildest dreams.
 Having raced to a 5-0 lead, they’d add four more in the second half, equalling the biggest Premier League win as well as the heaviest on the road.

 BEST RESULT: 9-1 v Wigan Athletic (November 22, 2009)